-- What is the average lifespan of different hardware types used in the community network? - Can measures be taken for ensuring the long-term re-use and update of hardware? - If hardware devices have to be replaced, is it possible to recycle the old ones?
-How? - If hardware devices have to be trashed, is it possible to do so in a way that does not threaten humans and nature?
-How? - If hardware devices have to be trashed, is it possible to do so in a way that avoids the creation of e-waste that is shipped to developing countries where it poses threats to e-waste workers, humans and nature?
-How? - If old hardware devices that a network no longer uses are donated to other networks, can it be ensured that this does not result in a two-tier Internet access structure, in which poorer communities have slower Internet access than others?
+- What is the average lifespan of different types of hardware used in the community network? - Can measures be taken for ensuring the long-term re-use and update of hardware? - If hardware devices have to be replaced, is it possible to recycle the old ones?
+How?

+- If hardware devices have to be trashed, is it possible to do so in a way that does not threaten humans and nature?
+How? - If hardware devices have to be trashed, is it possible to do so in a way that avoids the creation of e-waste that is shipped to developing countries where it poses threats to e-waste workers, other humans and nature?
+How? - If old hardware devices that a network no longer uses are donated to other networks, can it be ensured that this does not result in a two-tier internet access structure, in which poorer communities have slower internet access than others?

 25.3.
-Politics & Organisation
+Politics and organisation